CGS Fund/DGE Alumni

 Since 1952, the College of General Studies has advanced the unique and distinctive interdisciplinary curriculum and team-taught method that is its hallmark.

-Under Dean Linda Wells, the College has seen many improvements, including major renovation projects, more electives for students, study-abroad opportunities, increased financial aid, enhanced faculty research initiatives, and more.
+Under Dean Natalie McKnight, the College has seen many improvements, including major renovation projects, more electives for students, study-abroad opportunities, increased financial aid, enhanced faculty research initiatives, and more.
 Today, more than 70 faculty members, advisors, specialists, and support staff members serve between 1,200 and 1,400 freshmen and sophomores each year by helping to transform each student into an adult and future leader.

 The College of General Studies is seeking funding and support to meet its most urgent needs and continue preparing its students for the highest measures of personal and professional success.
 Gifts to the CGS Fund are used as follows: